zahramoghaddasi/Second-Assignment-CineScribe/README.md

 ## Tasks 📝
 1. Fork this repository and clone it to your local machine.
 2. Create a new branch named develop and switch to it.
 All development should be done in this branch.
+3. et an API key from https://omdbapi.com (for Movie class) and https://api-ninjas.com/api/celebrity (for actor class).
+You need to sign up and verify your account.
-3. Design Movie and Actor classes with appropriate methods and attributes.
+4. Design Movie and Actor classes with appropriate methods and attributes.
 Complete the methods in the code and add at least one new attribute for each class, then write a new method to get the attribute proper value using json string.
-4. Implement a menu in your Main class.
+5. Implement a menu in your Main class.
 This menu should allow users to:

  	- Enter the name of a movie and display information extracted from the JSON object in the console, including the list of actors.
 	- Choose an actor from the displayed list and view their information in the console.
 If the actor is deceased, calculate their age at the time of death.

-5. Add error handling to handle cases where the API returns an error or the movie/actor name is not found.
+6. Add error handling to handle cases where the API returns an error or the movie/actor name is not found.
-6. Write a comprehensive report detailing the tasks you have completed and any challenges you encountered. **Your report should be written in Markdown format.**
+7. Write a comprehensive report detailing the tasks you have completed and any challenges you encountered. **Your report should be written in Markdown format.**
-7. Commit your changes and push them to your GitHub repository.
+8. Commit your changes and push them to your GitHub repository.
-8. Submit a pull request from your develop branch to your main branch.
+9. Submit a pull request from your develop branch to your main branch.
 Your mentor will review the pull request and merge it upon approval.

 ## Evaluation 📃
 Your submission will be evaluated based on the following criteria: